MSc Accounting, Finance and ManagementFind a programme

 |Part-time study available||No, full-time only|

 This highly successful MSc programme is designed for students who want to put greater emphasis on accounting, finance and management topics in their graduate studies.
-The programme is academically rigorous and tailored to the needs of the current business environment.
+This interdisciplinary programme is suitable for students with any degree who have some quantitative training (eg mathematics, engineering, computing, and business studies).
+You will learn from academics with an international reputation for research in the fields of accounting, finance and management, and this programme is academically rigorous and tailored to the needs of the current business environment.

 The final part of the MSc is a project-based dissertation of between 10,000 and 15,000 words.
 Options for dissertation subject areas are provided and you will be able to choose from a set of dissertation topics in these broader areas.
 Many of the dissertations are literature-based and you are expected to acquire and use literature search skills with a range of electronic and traditional sources.